-We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
-All offer a warm welcome to walkers, traditional hospitality and delicious local food.
+We specifically choose our accommodations to ensure that you enjoy every minute of your stay.
+All offer a warm welcome to walkers, great hospitality and delicious local food.

 During the high season, you might be booked into alternative accommodations which are not listed in the description.
 Any alternative accommodation will be of the same or better standard as those described.